rbisdorff/Digraph3/docSphinx/tutorial.rst

    valued Bachet weak ranking result

-In :numref:`weakBachet5` Lines 5-8 we observe now a partial ranking taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph *g*.
-And the ordinal correlation with *g*, supported by a similar criteria significance of 57%, gets even higher: +0.888 vs +0.806 (see :numref:`weakBachet5` Lines 11-13).
-It is worthwhile noticing again in :numref:`weakBachetval` that alternative *a1* appears indeed incomparable to most of the other alternatives, a fact already made previously apparent in :numref:`rankingConsensusFigure`.
+In :numref:`weakBachet5` Lines 11-14 we observe now a partial ranking taking into account not only the polarised relational structure, but also the **epistemic determination** of the given outranking digraph *g*.
+And the ordinal correlation with *g*, supported by a similar criteria significance of 57%, gets even higher: +0.888 vs +0.806 (see :numref:`weakBachet5` Lines 17-19).
+It is worthwhile noticing in :numref:`weakBachetval` that alternative *a1* (in ranks 3,4,5 and 9) appears indeed incomparable to the other alternatives except alternatives *a5* and *a6*, a fact already made previously apparent in :numref:`rankingConsensusFigure`.

 This way, the *Bachet* ranking rules deliver efficient tools for constructing convincing partial rankings providing by the way an effective tool for computing first or last choice recommendations, actually the :ref:`initial and terminal prekernels <Bipolar-Valued-Kernels-Tutorial-label>` of such partial transitive digraphs.
 Mind however that the *Bachet* ranking rules can only handle small outranking digraphs ( < 50 ).
 For larger ( > 50 ) or big ( > 1000 ) outranking digraphs it is opportune to turn to order statistics and compute **weak rankings** --rankings with ties-- by sorting the multicriteria performance records into relative or absolute performance **quantile equivalence classes**.